-When this muscle contracts, it straightens, so it expands the lungs and creates room for a bigger breath.
-A strong diaphragm will let go of air that is trapped in the lungs and increases the levels of oxygenation.
+When this muscle contracts, it straightens, expands the lungs, and creates room for a bigger breath.
+A strong diaphragm will let go of air trapped in the lungs and increase oxygenation levels.

-When I say deep breathing, that means you have to reduce the erratic holding patterns (muscular rigidity) in your jaw, neck, shoulders, chest, abdomen and pelvic floor.
+When I say deep breathing, you must reduce the erratic holding patterns (muscular rigidity) in your:

 All these are called accessory muscles of respiration.
 When you do proper deep breathing, that means your entire body is relaxed.
 All neurotic holding patterns linked with these muscles cause breathing problems.